-To link to this resource use: https://libraries.indiana.edu/resources/hindu
+To link to this database use: https://libraries.indiana.edu/databases/hindu

 Collection containing primary source documents covering attempts by Indian nationalists to foment revolution in and overthrow British rule during World War I.